top of page

 This may include discussing interpersonal problems in a relationship or marriage, that lead to reconciliation or separation.

-It can also include workplace bullying, and coping with damaging or toxic relationships in your family.
+It can also include discussing workplace bullying, or coping with damaging or toxic relationships in your family.

-Counselling can be helpful for clients who would like support with talking through their sexual orientation or gender identity, and for clients who wish to discuss major life changes or upheavals such as redundancy, diagnosis of neurodiversity or a health problem, retirement, menopause and 'the empty nest'.
+Counselling can be helpful for clients who would like support with talking through their sexual orientation or gender identity, and for clients who wish to discuss major life changes or upheavals such as redundancy, retirement, menopause, 'the empty nest', or diagnosis of neurodivergence or a health problem.

 Bereavement counselling can be beneficial after the loss of a loved one, the loss of a pet, a miscarriage or late pregnancy loss, and can be helpful for childless couples.